darasus/ai-blog/content/setting-up-your-java-development-environment.md

   is a great programming language for beginners.
 It is designed to be readable, compact and simple to use so that developers can create programs quickly and efficiently.
+intro: >-
+  If you are a developer, your job requires you to use different software and tools to create applications.
+There are different programming languages and frameworks that you need to know to do your job well.
+With the growing popularity of mobile apps and the rise of artificial intelligence (AI), developers now have multiple opportunities in the field of software development.
+In this blog post, we will introduce you to Java as one of the most popular programming languages for developers.
+You will also learn about how to set up your Java development environment so that you can get started coding as soon as possible.

+  If you want to become a software engineer, knowing how to code is just the tip of the iceberg.
+You also need to understand technologies like HTML5, CSS3, and XML which are standard vocabulary for website design and computer data storage.
+In this blog post, we’ll introduce some common terms used by developers when talking about setting up their development environments for different programming languages like Java.
 ---

 ## How to set up your Java development environment?